Holonomy perturbations of the Chern-Simons functional for lens spaces: Introduction

-In Section \ref{sec:examples} we use these results to calculate generating sets for several $(1,1)$-knots.
-We first rederive known results for knots in $S^3$: we produce generating sets for the unknot (one generator) and trefoil (three generators), which allow us to compute the singular instanton homology for these knots.
-Next we consider knots in lens spaces $L(p,1)$.
-We show that the unknot in $L(p,1)$ has a generating set with $p$ generators for $p \mod 4 \neq 0$ .
 A knot $K$ in a lens space $L(p,q)$ is said to be \emph{simple} if the lens space can be Heegaard-split into solid tori $U_1$ and $U_2$ with meridian disks $D_1$ and $D_2$ such that $D_1$ intersects $D_2$ in $p$ points and $K \cap U_i$ is an unknotted arc in disk $D_i$ for $i=1,2$ (see \cite{Hedden-0}).
 Up to isotopy, there is exactly one simple knot in each nonzero homology class of $H_1(L(p,q);\Ints) = \Ints_p$.
-We prove the following result:
+We prove: